ctrl-exec - Installation and Operations

 On the secondary:

-Each ctrl-exec then pairs with agents independently.
-Agents must pair with each ctrl-exec separately.
+Each dispatcher then pairs with agents independently.
+Agents must pair with each dispatcher separately.
 This is active-active with independent registries - registry synchronisation is an operational responsibility.

 Reloading and Restarting